 Hispanic

-José Feliciano is a renowned Puerto Rican musician, singer, and composer known for his innovative blend of Latin, blues, jazz, soul, and rock music.
-Born blind due to congenital glaucoma, Feliciano demonstrated an extraordinary musical talent early in life, learning to play the accordion at age seven and mastering the guitar by nine.
+José Feliciano is an acclaimed Puerto Rican musician, singer, and composer, celebrated for his groundbreaking fusion of Latin, blues, jazz, soul, and rock music.
+Born blind from congenital glaucoma, Feliciano displayed remarkable musical ability from a young age, learning the accordion at seven and mastering guitar by nine.

-During the 1960s, he captured the attention of audiences in the United States, with his album "Feliciano!" climbing to number 2 on the charts.
-Over his prolific career, Feliciano has released more than fifty albums in both English and Spanish, showcasing his versatility.
+In the 1960s, Feliciano gained national recognition in the United States, with his album "Feliciano!" reaching number 2 on the charts.
+Over his illustrious career, he has released more than fifty albums in both English and Spanish, highlighting his musical versatility and wide appeal.

-Feliciano helped revolutionize bolero music and produced enduring hits such as "Poquita Fe" and "Usted."
-His joyful rendition of "Feliz Navidad" remains a global holiday favorite and has become a Christmas classic.
-Throughout his career, he has received numerous accolades, including Grammy Awards and special recognitions for his contributions to music.
+Feliciano has played a vital role in popularizing bolero music and is responsible for enduring hits like "Poquita Fe" and "Usted."
+His exuberant rendition of "Feliz Navidad" is cherished worldwide and has become a perennial Christmas classic.
+He has earned multiple Grammy Awards and been honored for his significant contributions to the music industry.

-In addition to his musical achievements, Feliciano has appeared in television and film, and collaborated with legendary artists including Bill Withers, John Lennon, and Paul Simon.
+Beyond his musical achievements, Feliciano has appeared in film and television, and has collaborated with iconic artists such as Bill Withers, John Lennon, and Paul Simon, further showcasing his creative range.

 Height: